For a definition of the Oliver Pharr method see .

 Graph display the unloading curve and the fitted curves.
 Stepwise zooming/unzooming can be performed by selecting a range with the mouse and pressing the Zoom/ Unzoom buttons.
 The graph is restored to its original size by the Restore button.

-The main part of the unloading curve is fitted by a power law function
+Fit the upper part of the unloading curve with a power law function